Actual Cash Value vs Replacement Cost: How Insurance Pays Claims

 Key eligibility requirements typically include:

-• Vehicle age: Usually 1–2 years old; some insurers like Travelers extend coverage up to 5 years
+• Vehicle age: Usually 1–3 years old; Travelers extends coverage up to 5 years for original owners

 • Original owner: You must be the first owner — leased vehicles typically don't qualify